estifanos-si/GGP-Ares/README.md

 # Ares

-Ares is a general game playing agent, i.e capable of playing any game given to it in a formal description (specifically GDL).
+Ares is a general game playing agent,that is capable of playing any game given to it in a formal description (specifically GDL).